Nurture your creativity

 Pause to enjoy the simple things

-A break could include making a cup of tea, playing some music, meditating or even doing a few stretches.
+A break could include making a cup of tea, playing some music, going for a walk or even doing a few stretches.
 Pausing and refocusing the mind on another activity will reset the balance, giving a fresh perspective on what you’re doing.
-And getting into the habit of taking regular breaks is a healthy way to work.
+Getting into the habit of taking regular breaks is a healthy way to work.

 Step back in time

 There isn’t a secret formula to unlocking creativity.
-It can come in a multitude of different forms and everything and anything can inspire.
-Whether you want to dip into the work of the French impressionists, be dazzled by some pop art or get lost in a little conceptualism, spending an hour or two in a different era is an inspiring thing to do.
+It can come in a multitude of different forms and everything and anything can inspire us.
+Whether you want to dip into the work of the French impressionists, be dazzled by some pop art or get lost in a little conceptualism, spending an hour or two in a different era is an inspiring way to pass the time.

 Taking time out to nurture your body and mind can work wonders.
-And immersing yourself in the great outdoors is an uplifting way to get the creative juices flowing.
+Immersing yourself in the great outdoors is an uplifting way to get the creative juices flowing.
 Nature and fresh air are good for the soul and a change of scenery can open your eyes to new ideas.
 When I’m out I like to look at everything around me – people, nature, houses, shop windows and so on.
-There’s so much wonder in our everyday lives to enjoy.
+There’s so much beauty and inspiration in our everyday lives to enjoy.

-Travel is also extremely inspiring.
-Exploring a new location is an exciting way to spark ideas.
-If a holiday isn’t possible how about visiting somewhere new where you live?
-It could be a tourist attraction, antique centre, a few pretty shops or even a restaurant you haven’t yet tried.
-The secret is to notice everything like you’re seeing the world for the very first time.
-Being mindful will truly enrich the experience and who knows what exciting ideas may emerge!
+Travel is also a great way to find some creative inspiration because exploring a new location tends to spark new ideas.
+If a holiday isn’t possible you could visit somewhere new where you live, perhaps a tourist attraction, antique centre, a few pretty shops or even a restaurant you haven’t yet tried.
+While you’re out and about, take your time to notice everything like you’re seeing the world for the very first time.
+Being mindful will truly enrich the experience and who knows what exciting ideas will emerge!

 Experiment with other forms of creativity

-Engaging in other forms of creativity, for example, a different technique or medium can be beneficial.
+Engaging in other forms of creativity, for example, a different medium or technique can also be beneficial.
 Experimenting can help us to view what we do from a fresh perspective and it’s fun to create without a brief or agenda.
 You may also find you benefit from meeting a fellow creative.
 Working alongside others enables us to share our creativity while helping one another along the way.
 Sometimes all it takes is a sidestep to see our work more clearly.

 There’s also a lot of value in observing other forms of creativity.
 You could watch a ballet, attend a music concert or take in a play.
-All these things will help to get some distance between you and your work.
-And everything has the potential to inspire.
-Especially seeing talent and dedication in others.
+All these things will help to get some distance between you and your work and take we well-earned break.
+Everything has the potential to inspire, especially seeing the motivation and dedication in others.

 It’s tricky to trace inspiration to one source because ideas come from a myriad of different places.
 Conversations around the breakfast table, people-watching in a local café or even shopping with a friend.
-It’s, therefore, valuable to nurture relationships while also meeting new people.
-Friendly interactions make us feel good and feeling happy and content can help creativity to flow.
+It’s, therefore, valuable to nurture relationships while also meeting new people from all walks of life.
+Friendly interactions make us feel good and feeling happy and content can help our creativity to flourish.

 Discussing our creative work is also valuable.
-Sharing our thoughts can bring them to life and if we’re struggling with an idea we may even find we reach a quicker solution.
-I’ve certainly benefitted from meeting fellow business owners and freelancers.
-And it’s good to know I’m not alone with the struggles I’ve faced!
+Sharing our thoughts can bring them to life and if we’re struggling with an idea, we may find we reach a quicker solution.
+Since working freelance, I’ve certainly benefited from meeting and spending time with fellow creative business owners and freelancers.

 Listen to your inner voice

-Parts of this text originally appeared in Breathe, issue five.
+Parts of this text were originally published in issue five of Breathe magazine.